lhow0901/dsp/statistics/2-4-cohens_d.md

 >> Cohen's *d* for firsts vs others =  -0.09
 >> ![Histogram](img/first_others_totalwgt_lbs_live.png)
 >>
 >>Although the means show that first babies tend to weigh slightly less than other babies, the Cohen's *d*  value tells us that the effect size is very small.
 Any absolute value under .2 is considered very small.
+This is very similar to our findings for pregnancy length, but in reverse.
+In the previous example, first babies tended to have slightly longer pregnancy lengths.
 >>
->>For practical purposes, pregnant women would not experience any meaningful difference in the weight of their first babies compared with later ones.
+>> As was the case with pregnancy lenghts, for all practical purposes, pregnant women would not experience any meaningful difference in the weight of their first babies compared with later ones.